jonlpersson/ed-latimore/site/_posts/2022-02-01-why-its-hard-to-make-friends.md

 When you’re younger, it’s easy to fall into friendships because your social network is laid out in front of you.
 It’s far more normal to start a conversation in a classroom than a grocery store or gas station.

-In my article, [8 steps to making friends as an adult](/how-to-make-friends-as-an-adult/), I talk more about how your social life changes after high school and college.
+Your social life changes after high school and college.
 The gist of it is, most relationships you make when you’re young are casual.

 And that’s simply because you had more opportunities for them either on sports teams or via classmates.
 Think of where you met your best friend.
 It was probably during a time where having a social life was easier and expected.